koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 warehouse based on *where* and *when* we expect the products inside to be sold.

 I picked these examples because they illustrate my points and they're what I know the best, but the Summary-List-Detail pattern seems general enough that it should work well for a very wide variety of other kinds of data items.
-Maybe you can read throught the rest of this post with the words "data item" substituted for whatever kind of data you're thinking of presenting to your end users.
+You can read the rest of this post with the words "data item" substituted for whatever kind of data you're thinking of presenting to your end users.

 ## The Underlying Data Table
-The first, and most essential part of Summary-List-Detail pattern is the underlying data table.
+The first, and most essential part of the Summary-List-Detail pattern is the underlying data table.
 This table isn't directly visible to the end user, but it's normally the most important and most challenging piece of the whole pattern to get right.
-Very importantly, each of the three views (Summary, List, Detail) should be relatively thin presentation layer on top of this underlying data table.
+Very importantly, each of the three views (Summary, List, Detail) should be a relatively thin presentation layer on top of this underlying data table.

 ### Joining data sources together